jenul-ferdinand/fit2004/README.md

 ```

 ## Past Exams
-Browse `exams/` and `exams_more/` for PDFs of past papers and their solutions.
+Browse `exams/` for PDFs of past papers and their solutions.

 <br/>
 <br/>

-_Repository maintained by Jenul Ferdinand for FIT2004 at Monash University_
+_Repository was maintained by Jenul Ferdinand whilst studying FIT2004 at Monash University_